Listen to this article

 Calculating Total Payroll Costs

-- Gross Wages: This is the base salary or hourly rate you pay💡 Definition:Income is the money you earn, essential for budgeting and financial planning. your employees.
+Gross Wages: This is the easy part—the base salary or hourly rate you pay💡 Definition:Income is the money you earn, essential for budgeting and financial planning. your employees before any deductions.

-- Employer Payroll Taxes💡 Definition:Payroll taxes fund social programs and are crucial for employee benefits like Social Security and Medicare.: Typically, these range from 7.65% to 10% and cover Social Security💡 Definition:A federal program providing financial support during retirement, disability, or death, crucial for income stability.
-(6.2%), Medicare (1.45%), and unemployment insurance (FUTA and SUTA, 2-5% on average).
+Employer Payroll Taxes💡 Definition:Payroll taxes fund social programs and are crucial for employee benefits like Social Security and Medicare.: You're on the hook for these.
+They typically range from 7.65% to 10% and cover Social Security💡 Definition:A federal program providing financial support during retirement, disability, or death, crucial for income stability.
+(6.2%), Medicare (1.45%), and unemployment insurance (FUTA and SUTA, which average 2-5%).

-- Employer-Paid Benefits: Benefits can add an additional 10-30% to your payroll costs.
-This includes health insurance, retirement plan contributions, paid leave, and workers' compensation insurance.
+Employer-Paid Benefits: This is where costs can really add up, often adding another 10-30% to your total.
+This bucket includes health insurance, retirement plan contributions, paid time off, and workers' compensation insurance.

 Understanding the Labor Burden Rate